OptimalBits/bull/README.md

 ### 📻 News and updates

-Bull is currently in maintainance mode, we are only fixing bugs.
+Bull is currently in maintenance mode, we are only fixing bugs.
 For new features check [BullMQ](https://github.com/taskforcesh/bullmq), a modern rewritten implementation in Typescript.
 You are still very welcome to use Bull if it suits your needs, which is a safe, battle tested library.

 Follow me on [Twitter](http://twitter.com/manast) for other important news and updates.